Wire-Network/wire-docs/docs/getting-started/create-development-wallet.md

 ## Prerequisites

-- You have successfully installed Wire Sysio and Wire CDT on your computer.
-See [Binary Installation](./install-dependencies.md#binary-installation) instructions.
-- You have completed [Install Dependencies & Start a Local Node](./install-dependencies.md) guide.
+- You have successfully installed Wire Sysio and Wire CDT on your computer and you have a local chain running.
+See [Install Dependencies & Start a local node](./install-dependencies.md) article.

 ## Overview